Shalini-Ganeshan/Bootstrap-website-pillReminder-App/README.md

-# Bootstrap-project-1-Medicine-remainder-
+Bootstrap-website-pillRemainder-app
-Website for an app using bootstrap
+Website for an app using Bootstrap